Tymoteusz12/Hangman-Game/README.md

 I had friends who were into coding and they inspired me.
 Also I liked new technologies and all this stuff.

 I love to solve mental tasks, even though they are sometimes tough.
-Honestly - the harder task seems for my mind - the more I like it.
+Honestly - the harder task seems for me - the more I like it.
 I am also passionated about physics and during my programming journey I used it few times for creating very simple 2D/3D simulations.